 INTERNATIONAL STUDENTS The following website provides useful information for international students coming to Oxford: ox.ac.uk/students/new and we strongly recommend you read it carefully.
-It is worth noting that before you arrive in the UK you need to do the following: - 1) It is strongly recommended that all UK and International students born after 1982 should have both the MMR and the Meningitis C vaccinations before arriving in Oxford.
+Note for international undergraduates arriving prior to Welcome Week: If you need to arrive at Univ before Welcome Week you should email Shane.Pledge@univ.ox.ac.uk to see if this is possible.
+We may be able to welcome you in advance.
+However, it is worth noting that before you arrive in the UK you need to do the following: - I) It is strongly recommended that all UK and International students born after 1982 should have both the MMR and the Meningitis C vaccinations before arriving in Oxford.
 If this is not possible you should consult the College Doctor immediately on arrival.
 If one is available to you, we would also recommend you receive a COVID-19 vaccination.
 Information about these vaccines is on the College website.
-You should note that students from Britain and Ireland can receive free treatment under the National Health Service (NHS) and students who are in fulltime education and under the age of 19 are exempt from most NHS charges, e.g. prescriptions.
+You should note that students from Britain and Ireland can receive free treatment under the National Health Service (NHS) and students who are in full-time education and under the age of 19 are exempt from most NHS charges, e.g. prescriptions.
 However, there is an immigration health charges for access to NHS treatment for international students studying in the UK on Student visas.
 Information about the charge can be found here. - 2) All international students (Non-EU, Non-European Economic Area (EEA) Nationals and EU, EEA Nationals and Switzerland nationals who do not hold settled or pre-settled status) excluding Irish nationals, coming to Oxford to study a full-time course of more than 6 months must obtain a Student Visa (under the Student Route) before coming to the UK to start a course.
 If you do not have a Student Visa when you arrive, you will not be allowed to enter the UK.
-Graduates who have fulfilled all the conditions will receive their CAS number (the number you need from the University to apply for a visa) via email from their University department if you have any queries, please consult your department.
+Undergraduates and visiting students will receive their CAS number (which is needed to apply for a visa) via email from the College when they have met all the conditions of their offer and completed their financial declaration.